top of page

 The Code also dictates the minimum number of people you need to have trained in CPR and/or First Aid in your organisation which can depend on the type of industry you are in, the risks involved in running your business and other factors.

-That is the only practical way to ensure that you will always have someone trained in First Aid available at all times.
-Remember the penalties that apply should an accident occur and serious injury or death result and there was no one on site trained in First Aid are quite severe.
+This is simply the only practical way to ensure you will always have someone trained in First Aid available at all times.
+Remember there are very severe penalties that apply if an accident occurs that causes serious injury or death when there was no one on site trained in First Aid.
+The penalties can include large fines and even jail time.

-The Code also covers important points like whether you need volunteers or patrons of your organisation need to also be trained in First Aid.
+It's vital to understand the Code also covers whether you need volunteers or patrons of your organisation also to be trained in First Aid.

 For more information on the Code or to download a copy, please visit https://www.worksafe.vic.gov.au/resources/compliance-code-first-aid-workplace